Why Service Immersion in Campus Ministry?

 - Examine injustice and the structures that perpetuate it through the lens of Catholic Social Teaching.

-Campus Ministry’s Ignacio Companions program offers immersion trips focused on three pillars: faith, social justice, and community.
+Campus Ministry’s Ignacio Companions program offers immersion trips focused on four pillars: faith, social justice, simple living, and community.
 Participants are challenged to expand their worldview, open themselves to the reality of the people they encounter on the journey, and find God in all places and things.
 The Ignacio Companion program challenges participants to discover the deep connection between faith and justice, and become individuals more fully alive.

 All IC Trips:

 - Are connected with a Jesuit Institution, Jesuit Apostolic Work, or Ignatian Inspired Religious Organization